-The most popular Japanese author Edogawa Ranpo’s Tales of Mystery & Imagination is a popular title for posthumous writing compilations.
-This book contains a selection of his short stories, and these stories can be considered mysteries and adventures.
+The most popular Japanese author Edogawa Ranpo’s Tales of Mystery & Imagination, is a popular title for posthumous writing compilations.
+This book contains a selection of his short stories, which can be considered mysteries and adventures.

-Japanese Tales of Mystery & Imagination is the first volume of Edogawa Ranpo translated into English.
 One added information is this book was written with the quick tempo of the West.
 Here I will add some important information about this volume and provide basic knowledge about each short story of the Japanese Tales of Mystery & Imagination book.

-Edogawa Ranpo, The Author of Japanese Tales of Mystery & Imagination
+Edogawa Ranpo, The Author Of Japanese Tales Of Mystery & Imagination

 Edogawa Ranpo is a popular Japanese author and critic.
 He was born in Nabari, Mie Prefecture, in 1894.
 Edogawa Ranpo played a major role in the development of Japanese mystery fiction.
-Basically, Edogawa Ranpo is well known by the pseudonym Edogawa Ranpo and romanized as Edogawa Rampo.
+Edogawa Ranpo is well known by the pseudonym Edogawa Ranpo and romanized as Edogawa Rampo.

 He published the mystery story “The Two-Sen Copper Coin” and made his literary debut in 1923.
 After 2 years of World War 2, Edogawa was ordered by government censors to drop his story “The Caterpillar” in 1939.
 This story was published without incident a few years before, from a collection of his short stories that the publisher Shun’yodo was reprinting.

-Japanese Tales of Mystery & Imagination Summery
+Japanese Tales Of Mystery & Imagination Summery

 The containing stories of Japanese Tales of Mystery & Imagination are The Human Chair, The Caterpillar, Two Crippled Men, and The Traveler with the Pasted Rag Picture are most popular.
-Including these stories, The Human Chair is probably Rampo’s one of the best-known short stories that is not really much of a mystery.
+Including these stories, The Human Chair is probably Rampo’s one of the best-known short stories that is not much of a mystery.